tpkn/aliasmo/README.md

 # Aliasmo
-Require NodeJs module using alias
+Require NodeJs modules using alias

 :warning: Tested only on CommonJS system, and not too far in deep.